heritai/stylehive-dashboard/README.md

 ### Collaborative Filtering
 -   **Algorithm**: Singular Value Decomposition (SVD).
--   **Purpose**: Discovers similar customers and products based on historical preferences.
+-   **Purpose**: Discovers similar customers and products based on their historical preferences.
 -   **Output**: Product similarity scores derived from customer interactions.
 -   **Use Case**: Enables "Customers like you also bought..." recommendations.